-- 1. Park the car on firm, level ground away from traffic.
-Turn on the hazard warning lights and turn the ignition to LOCK (0). - 2.
-Put the transmission in Park (automatic) or Reverse (manual).
-Set the parking brake.
+1. Park the car on firm, level ground away from traffic.
+Turn on the hazard warning lights and turn the ignition to LOCK (0).

-- 3. Open the trunk.
-Raise the trunk floor by lifting up on the back edge. - 4.
-Take the tool kit out of the trunk. - 5.
-Unscrew the wing bolt and take the spare tire out of the trunk.
+- 2. Put the transmission in Park (automatic) or Reverse (manual).
+Set the parking brake. - 3.
+Open the hatch and tailgate.
+Raise the cargo area floor by lifting up on the back edge. - 4.
+Take the tool kit from the spare tire well.
+Remove the jack (in the jack cover) from the inside of the spare tire.